janoleko/LaMa/README.md

 - The `stationary()` family to compute stationary and periodically stationary distributions.

-- `trigBasisExp()` for efficient computation of trigonometric link functions.
+- `trigBasisExp()` for efficient computation of a trigonometric basis expansion.

 Further functionalities will be added as needed.
 Have fun!